toddmaustin/bringup-bench/README.md

 - **longdiv** - Computes a long division using the pencil-on-paper method.

+- **lu-decomp** - Performs LU decomposition of an input matrix.

 - **lz-compress** - A compression/decompress tool based on the LZ compression algorithm.

 - **mandelbrot** - Calculate and print using ASCII graphics a Mendelbrot fractal.

+- **matmult** - Performs a variety of matrix multiplications, checking its results.

 - **max-subseq** - Computes the longest subsequence common (LSC) to all sequences in a set of sequences using the dynamic programming method.